dojscart/remote-payments-developer-docs/docs-site/src/drafts/payment-intents.md

 ## Step 2: Set up Dojo.js

-Next, create an instance of the Dojo object by providing payment details and connecteToken as the first parameter:
+Next, create an instance of the Dojo object by providing payment details and 'clientSessionSecret' as the first parameter:

 {{< code lang="JS" file="code/script.js" >}}{{< /code >}}